Yask00/React/Redux/README.md

     * `listenerMiddleware.middleware`: the actual Redux middleware instance that needs to be added to the store
     * `listenerMiddleware.startListening`: adds a new listener entry to the middleware directly
     * `listenerMiddleware.addListener`: an action creator that can be dispatched to add a listener entry from anywhere in the codebase that has access to dispatch, even if you didn't import the listenerMiddleware object
-* For Redux specifically, "`thunks`" are a pattern of writing functions with logic inside that can interact with a Redux store's dispatch and getState methods.
+* For Redux specifically, "`thunks`" are a pattern of writing functions with logic inside that can interact with a Redux store's dispatch and getState methods.A thunk function is a function that accepts two arguments: the Redux store dispatch method, and the Redux store getState method.
+Thunk functions are not directly called by application code.
+Instead, they are passed to store.dispatch():
+    ```js
+    const thunkFunction = (dispatch, getState) => {
+    // logic here that can dispatch actions or read state
+    }

+    store.dispatch(thunkFunction)
+    ```
+    A thunk action creator is a function that may have some arguments, and `returns a new thunk function`.
+The thunk typically closes over any arguments passed to the action creator, so they can be used in the logic:
+    ```js
+    // fetchTodoById is the "thunk action creator"
+    export function fetchTodoById(todoId) {
+    // fetchTodoByIdThunk is the "thunk function"
+        return async function fetchTodoByIdThunk(dispatch, getState) {
+            const response = await client.get(`/fakeApi/todo/${todoId}`)
+            dispatch(todosLoaded(response.todos))
+        }
+    }
+    ```
+    In either case, the thunk is dispatched by calling the action creator, in the same way as you'd dispatch any other Redux action:
+    ```js
+    dispatch(fetchTodoById(todoId))
+    ```
-* Redux Toolkit's `RTK Query` data fetching API is a purpose built data fetching and caching solution for Redux apps, and can `eliminate` the need to write any `thunks` or `reducers` to manage `data fetching`.
+* !!!
+Redux Toolkit's `RTK Query` data fetching API is a purpose built data fetching and caching solution for Redux apps, and can `eliminate` the need to write any `thunks` or `reducers` to manage `data fetching`.
 * Redux Toolkit does not currently provide any special APIs or syntax for writing `thunk` functions.
 In particular, they `cannot` be defined as part of a `createSlice()` call.
 You have to write them `separate` from the reducer logic, exactly the same as with plain Redux code.
 Thunks typically dispatch plain actions, such as `dispatch(dataLoaded(response.data))`. `createAsyncThunk` abstracts this pattern by generating the action types and action creators and generating a thunk that dispatches those actions.

-*
-*
+* `createSelector` function that generates `memoized` `selectors` that will only recalculate results when the inputs change.
+* `createSlice` lets us handle those situations by adding a "`prepare` callback" to the reducer.
+We can pass an object that has functions named reducer and prepare.
+When we call the generated action creator, the prepare function will be called with whatever parameters were passed in.
+It should then create and return an object that has a payload field (or, optionally, meta and error fields), matching the Flux Standard Action convention.